 - Composed of a 1-1.5-hour clinical interview, symptom questionnaires, and communication with all necessary third parties (school, employer, other treatment providers, etc.) including a letter stating relevant findings and treatment recommendations.

 - Conducted by a Licensed Clinical Social Worker (LCSW) or Licensed Professional Counselor (LPC).

 Findings and Treatment Recommendations

-At the conclusion of our immediate mental health screening clients are informed of results and related treatment recommendations.
+At the conclusion of our immediate mental health screening clients are informed of the results and related treatment recommendations.
 Based on the client’s level of emotional distress, risk for self-harm, and/or violence towards others, treatment recommendations may include any of the following:

 - No Further Action Necessary

-- Additional Psychiatric Evaluation Performed by A Psychiatrist
+- Additional Psychiatric Evaluation Performed by a Psychiatrist

 - Individual Outpatient Counseling